Maintenance of Academic Standards

-Additional information may be sought and might include a personal interview (coordinated by the dean of students or their designee) and/or input from family members, employers, or others who interacted with the student while on leave.
-In cases where there has been significant psychiatric or psychotherapeutic involvement, the student may be required to meet with a member of the College's psychological Health and Counseling staff in advance of readmission and/or as a condition of continued enrollment.
+Additional information may be sought and might include a personal interview (coordinated by the dean of student development or their designee) and/or input from family members, employers, or others who interacted with the student during their leave.

 The Readmission Committee will review the information provided by the student and evaluate the appropriateness of the student’s return.
 If applicable, the Committee may request further information from the student’s medical or mental health providers, transcripts from other institutions, letters from employers or other mentors.